Thala254/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home - script that changes the working directory to the user's home directory

 3-listfiles - script to display current directory contents in long format

+4-listmorefiles - script to display current directory contents, including hidden files using the long format